UPDATE, UPDATE, UPDATE!

 barbara smith, audre lorde, cherríe moraga, and hattie

 photo credit: Joan E. Biren (c) JEB

 Hattie is a generous, powerful, feminist foremother whose artistic work over the decades cuts across multiple audiences and disciplines.
-For the 2[phone redacted] season, The Alvin Ailey American Dance Theater has re-staged Shelter, which includes hattie’s poem on homelessness, "Between a Rock and a Hard Place at the Intersection of Reduced Resources and Reverberating Rage."
+For the 2017-2018 season, The Alvin Ailey American Dance Theater has re-staged Shelter, which includes hattie’s poem on homelessness, "Between a Rock and a Hard Place at the Intersection of Reduced Resources and Reverberating Rage."
 Choreographed by Jawole Willa Jo Zollar and originally performed by Urban Bush Women in the late 1980s, AAADT first performed it in 1992.
 Here is a clip of a recent performance that features hattie’s words.

 I also want to take a moment to talk about what hattie has meant to me personally.
 She is one of the soul sisters who shaped my understanding and helped me navigate the New York (and East Coast) political performance landscape during 1980s, 1990s, and 2000s.
 She is a dear friend, and I value the mid-20th century foundation of her afro-futuristic sight.
 AND she is one of the Dora Milaje warriors who re-captured my stolen 1960s Gibson guitar in a sting operation fit for the big screen!
 Hattie is our bad-ass warrior-woman-poet sister, cousin, mother, auntie, grandmother.

 For decades, the profound artistic critiques of this award-winning poet have given our world light and sanity in dark and crazy times.
 Now it’s time for us to spread light and sanity to her.

 Please give what you can.
 No amount is too small.
 No amount is too large.
 Really.